How Much Does a New Roof Cost? [2024]

 Can I Get a Re-Roofing Grant?

 The price of a roof replacement can be very costly, despite it being necessary to keep a roof over your head.
-The good news is that some people may be able to apply for a Home Improvement Grant if you fall under one or more of these categories:
+The good news is that some people may be able to apply for a Home Improvement Grant if they fall under one or more of these categories:

 • Living in a household that earns a combined amount of less than £15,000 a year.